Assessing

 For more information on credits, exemptions, or the abatement process, please call the office or review the information on this website (see items in left menu).

 If you are a charitable organization seeking exemption, please review the BTLA A-9 and A-12 forms for submission.
 Filing deadlines are listed on the forms.
-Organizations seeking exemption must prove that they meet the definition of 'charitable.'
 The Select Board ultimately determines eligibility.